Barcelona Transport

 T-casual transport ticket Barcelona

 If you use the ticket for a journey – say one stop on the metro – you have 75 minutes when you can use the ticket for another journey without being charged again.
 This time limit varies depending on the type of ticket you buy, but the more expensive the ticket the longer period of time you have.
-Not valid for L9 to the Airport.
+Not valid for L9 Sud to the Airport.
+A ticket is only valid for one person.

 Other available transport tickets are: